 You don’t have to wait until your child’s started puberty to talk about it.
 The more you explore the facts of life together – from naming body parts to discussing sex and relationships – the more normalised and less taboo these topics will be.

 Discussions can stem from everyday situations, so take advantage of the opportunities that allow you a natural way into a conversation.
-You could be getting changed in front of your daughter when she asks: ‘Why are your boobs much smaller than Aunt X’s?’, or putting tampons in your shopping basket when she says: ‘Why don’t men need those?’.
+If you are a mum, you could be getting changed in front of your daughter when she asks: ‘Why are your boobs much smaller than Aunt X’s?’, or putting tampons in your shopping basket when she says: ‘Why don’t men need those?’.
 These questions will allow you to have honest chats sparked by your child’s curiosity.

 When you get into the habit of talking openly, your child will be familiar with the facts, so she’s less likely to find her personal experience of puberty scary, but rather a natural stage of life.